Browse our guides or talk to our team.

-Once you've got the shapes you need, select the group by using the arrow tool from the toolbar (or select the whole canvas by using command + A), and adjust them to the size you want all at once.
+Drag and drop the shapes you need onto the canvas.
+Select the group by using the arrow tool from the toolbar (or select the whole canvas by using command + A) and adjust them to the size you want all at once.

-Make your diagram even more attractive by changing the border type, thickness and color and adjusting the color of your box.
+You can then change the border type, thickness, and color of your box.
 Check out all the different options available in the pop up box when you select the box housing your shapes.

 Want to add your company logo or other apps your DevOps structure relies on?
 You can drag any .png, .svg. or .jpg image from your desktop directly on to the Gliffy canvas.
 Just drag and drop.
 It's that simple.
 Give it a try or find out more about adding your own shapes to Gliffy.